-The administration of Florida Gov. Ron DeSantis is going ahead with plans to financially punish schools that defy his ban on mask mandates for students.
+The administration of Florida Gov. Ron DeSantis is now making good on his threats to start withholding money from schools that are defying his ban on mask mandates during the novel coronavirus pandemic.